hapifhir/hapi-fhir-jpaserver-starter/docs/docker.md

 Server will then be accessible at http://localhost:8080/matchboxv3/fhir/metadata.

-The local volume /Users/oliveregger/apps/ will be mapped inside the container and Matchbox will serve the content if is requested via http://localhost:8080/matchboxv3/apps/ (allows you to add own html apsps)
+The local volume /Users/oliveregger/apps/ will be mapped inside the container and Matchbox will serve the content if is requested via http://localhost:8080/matchboxv3/apps/ (allows you to add own html apps).

+We recommend to put at least 2.5 GB of RAM for the container instance, depending on how many ig's yoiu plan to install and want to use.

 ## Live and Readyness checks